padogrid/bundle-mosquitto-tutorial-virtual-clusters/README.md

 ![Terminal](images/terminal.png) Terminal 3

 To provide broker HA, we need to configure Mosquitto bridge brokers.
-Unfortunately, Mosquitto is not capable of bridging across multiple brokers.
-We can only designate one broker to configure bridges.
-If we were to bridge broker A to B and B to A, then they will end up in a loop where messages will be sent to each other indefinitely.
-This means, to enable broker HA, we must limit the number of brokers to two (2) per cluster.
-Therefore, Archetype 6 always bridges only two (2) brokers.
+Unfortunately, Mosquitto is not capable of bridging more than two (2) active brokers.
+Because of this limitation, Archetype 6 can only support two (2) brokers per cluster.

 From Terminal 3, let's create another physical cluster, called "bridged", with the starting port number 31001.